We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • No app control

-The hygger Aquarium LED light comes in a variety of sizes and does well for small tanks of around 12 inches across all the way to big tanks up to 54 inches across.
+Developed to keep your plants happy, the Hygger Aquarium LED light is well-made, reasonably priced, offers multiple customization options, and comes in various sizes—from small tanks of around 12 inches across to big tanks up to 54 inches across.
 Although the customizations are not as specific as some other models mentioned here, you have control over the timing, colors, and brightness.
 What is great about this light is you can choose both colors and brightness independently, making it an ideal choice for a wide variety of plants.

-However, the hygger Aquarium LED light also has a natural “default” mode, which makes it an excellent choice for those who are not as picky about their lights or just getting started.
-This lighting system comes in many sizes, making it a great choice for most planted aquarium tanks.
+The Hygger Aquarium LED light also has a natural “default” mode, which makes it an excellent choice for those who are not as picky about their lights or just getting started.

 Dimensions: 30-36 x 4.3 x 1 inches | Watts: 26 watts | Colors: Full spectrum | Color Temperature: Customizable